 Due to rising property values, HISD’s wealth level per student exceeded the level set by the Legislature in the 1993 “Robin Hood” school finance law.
 Under the current law, even a school district like HISD with almost 80% economically disadvantaged students and over 30% English language learners is considered wealthy and therefore subject to recapture.
 As long as property wealth grows in Houston, and the state’s school finance system remains the same, HISD will continue to remain in Recapture.

-A vote FOR purchasing attendance credits will allow HISD to make Recapture payments to the State, but the district’s local tax collections will continue to grow to offset these payments as property values rise.
+A vote FOR purchasing attendance credits will allow HISD to make Recapture payments to the State, but if the district’s total tax collections continue to grow, they will help to offset these payments.
 A vote AGAINST purchasing attendance credits will allow commercial properties to be detached from HISD, and the district will lose those tax collections from district operations.
 As more and more commercial properties are detached, a larger percentage of the responsibility to fund public education would shift to homeowners and remaining business owners.
 In addition, the district will lose future tax collections on the detached property used to pay back the district’s debt for building schools.
 These tax collections are not lost under the Purchase of Attendance Credits.